RailsEventStore/aggregates/README.md

 - aggregate is unware of infrastructure
 - aggregate can built itself from events (but it could be recreated in any way)
-- aggregate keeps the state
+- aggregate keeps the state in PORO way
 - aggregate registers events aka changes
 - aggregate provides API to read registered events
 - Infrastructure (through repository in this case) is responsible for building/saving the aggregate so it could be done in any way - Event Sourcing, serialization etc